danielbodnar/awesome-stars/BY-LANG.md

 - [noahgsolomon/brainrot.js](https://github.com/noahgsolomon/brainrot.js) - Text to video generator in the brainrot form.
 Learn about any topic from your favorite personalities.
 - [amphi-ai/amphi-etl](https://github.com/amphi-ai/amphi-etl) - Low-code ETL for structured and unstructured data.
 Generates Python code you can deploy anywhere.
 - [toss/es-toolkit](https://github.com/toss/es-toolkit) - A modern JavaScript utility library that's 2-3 times faster and up to 97% smaller—a major upgrade to lodash.
 - [Dhravya/markdowner](https://github.com/Dhravya/markdowner) - A fast tool to convert any website into LLM-ready markdown data.
-Built by @supermemoryai team
+Built by https://supermemory.ai
 - [tillywork/tillywork](https://github.com/tillywork/tillywork) - Opensource work management
 - [run-llama/create-llama](https://github.com/run-llama/create-llama) - The easiest way to get started with LlamaIndex
 - [wvit/web-document](https://github.com/wvit/web-document) - A browser extension for saving web documents locally, allowing you to access them offline and quickly search for webpage content without an internet connection, while also saving browser memory usage.